Trump's Israel Visit: If 'Hotel Blows Up,' He'll Survive in Armored Suite

 broker a peace deal between the Palestinians and Israelis, a feat that has eluded world leaders for decades.

-Back at the King David, workers are preparing for Sunday when the U.S. delegation will transform the hotel into a fortress ahead of the president’s arrival the following day.
+Back at the King David, the U.S. delegation spent Sunday transforming the hotel into a fortress ahead of the president’s arrival.

 He added: “Nothing is taken for chance so Trump and his family will be very safe.”